Tanmay810-glitch/animebashi-frontend/README.md

 You can add a post by simply clicking the "Plus" button and entering the required details

+## Edit post

+With this, you can correct any typos you might have in your post.

 ### Add a comment

 There is a comment section under every post